Draw Sketches for Virtual Reality Like a Pro

 But sketching is so ancient, as we still are using the same tools as ages before, a pencil and a piece of paper.
 I don’t want to say that it’s so bad.
 I really like making fast drafts.
 But VR gives us new boundaries as a comfortable field of view, no frame around, the ability to move your head and so on.

-I used to do a lot sketches of only part of the view, or views from different projections (for example front + top).
+I used to do a lot of sketches of only part of the view, or views from different projections (for example front + top).
 Also, I found this cool template for drafting stories.
-It is good, but doesn’t reflect how the user will see it.
-Also, there is the solution for the Sketch App, but I’m an old fashion guy who likes taking the pencil first.
+It is good but doesn’t reflect how the user will see it.
+Also, there is a solution for the Sketch App, but I’m an old fashion guy who likes taking the pencil first.

 And it is working!
 So I’ll be glad to share my process step by step: